Skew characteristic polynomial of graphs and embedded graphs: Skew characteristic polynomial for graphs

 \subsection{Justification: skew characteristic polynomial for intersection graphs of chord diagrams}

 The goal of this section is to justify the definition of the skew characteristic polynomial of graphs given in the previous one.
-We define here the skew characteristic polynomial of chord diagrams and show that it depends only on the intersection graph of the chord diagram and coincides with the skew chracteristic polynomial of this graph.
+We define here the skew characteristic polynomial of chord diagrams and show that it depends only on the intersection graph of the chord diagram and coincides with the skew characteristic polynomial of this graph.
 Chord diagrams carry considerable combinatorial information about Vassiliev, or finite type, invariants of knots, whence their study often becomes imperative in learning about knots.
 We recall some preliminaries.
-For a detailed study, see, for example, \cite{Chmutov2012IntroductionTV} or~\cite{Lando2003GraphsOS},
+For a~detailed study, see, for example,~\cite{Chmutov2012IntroductionTV} or~\cite{Lando2003GraphsOS},

-\begin{definition} A \emph{chord diagram} (of order $n$) is a circle given with orientation and a set of n disjoint pairs of distinct points considered up to diffeomorphisms of the circle that preserve the orientation. \end{definition}
+\begin{definition} A \emph{chord diagram} (of order $n$) is an oriented circle together with a~set of $n$ disjoint pairs of distinct points considered up to diffeomorphisms of the circle that preserve the orientation. \end{definition}

-In a graphical presentation of chord diagrams, the two points in each pair are usually connected by a chord (which is shown as either a segment or an arc).
+In a~graphical presentation of chord diagrams, the two points in each pair are usually connected by a~chord (which is shown as either a~segment or an arc).

-\begin{definition}[Intersection graph of a chord diagram] Let $C$ be a chord diagram.
-The \emph{intersection graph} $g(C)$ has the vertex set whose elements are in one-to-one correspondence with the chords of $C$; there is an edge between two vertices iff the corresponding chords intersect one another in $C$, i.e., their ends lie on the circle in the alternating order. \end{definition}
+\begin{definition}[Intersection graph of a~chord diagram] Let $C$ be a~chord diagram.
+The \emph{intersection graph} $g(C)$ has the vertex set whose elements are in one-to-one correspondence with the chords of $C$; there is an edge between two vertices if and only if the corresponding chords intersect one another in $C$, i.e., their ends lie on the circle in the alternating order. \end{definition}

-The intersection graph $g(C)$ is a simple nonoriented graph.
-Take a point on the underlying circle of~$C$ different from all the ends of the chords; we call this point `a cut point'.
-A choice of a cut point allows one to orient $g(C)$ as follows.
+The intersection graph $g(C)$ is a~simple non-oriented graph.
+Take a~point on the underlying circle of~$C$ different from all the ends of the chords; we call this point `a cut point'.
+A choice of a~cut point allows one to orient $g(C)$ as follows.